 Investor reaction to the report was negative.
 Despite earnings growth and upgraded guidance, PayPal’s shares fell by 9% on the day of the release, marking one of the weakest performances on the Nasdaq.
 This was due to concerns about slowing growth in branded checkout and an overall deceleration in payment volume growth.

-On 28 October 2025, PayPal Holdings released its financial results for Q3 2025.
+On 28 October 2025, PayPal Holdings released its Q3 2025 financial results.
 The key figures are as follows:

 Account and activity metrics: